- Diversity and Inclusion

 Students will identify the cultural differences in verbal and nonverbal communication.

-Students will initiate and develop interactions with culturally, different individuals.
+Students will initiate and develop interactions with individuals from different cultures.

-Critique the major theories of social justice; spiritual development; racial/ethnic identity development; gay, lesbian, and bisexual identity development; gender identity development; disability; class; and multicultural/multiracial identity development.
+Students will choose and critique a major theory of social justice; spiritual development; racial/ethnic identity development; gay, lesbian, and bisexual identity development; gender identity development; disability; class; and multicultural/multiracial identity development.

-Participants will depart from the University of Central Oklahoma on May 19th and will return on May 22nd, 2016.
-The institute will take place in Denver, CO.
+Participants will depart from the University of Central Oklahoma on May 20th and will return on May 24th, 2017.
+The institute will take place in Washington, D.C..

-There is a $100.00 fee to attend Diversity Leadership Institute.
-This will cover your hotel, travel fee and a few meals.
-Students are responsible for meals while on the bus driving to and from Denver and one (1) lunch while in Denver.
+There is a $300.00 fee to attend Diversity Leadership Institute.
+This fee will cover your hotel and flights.
+Students are responsible for meals throughout the trip to Washington, D.C.

 Payments are due to the Office of Diversity and Inclusion located in the Nigh University Center, Room 211.
 If writing a check, make it payable to the University of Central Oklahoma.